zacshi/GettingCleaningData/README.md

 3. run_analysis.R a file containing the R script for analysis as required
 4. tidy.txt a text file containing the data set that I cleaned up from the orginal source file

-In addition, the source data set has also been uploaded within folder UCI_HAR_Dataset for convenience.
+In addition, the original source data set has also been uploaded within folder UCI_HAR_Dataset for convenience.